kevinslin/h7b-dendron-netlify/vault/notes.reading.working-in-vr.md

 Amazingly, with apps like [Immersed](https://immersed.com/), we can have a virtual desk in VR (here is Oculus Quest 2) with up to 5 screens.

-Here is the author's virtual desktop, floating in orbit above Southeast Asia at night, inside of [Immersed](https://immersed.com/), a VR virtual work environment
+Here is the author's virtual desktop, inside of [Immersed](https://immersed.com/), a VR virtual work environment
 ![immersed-environment](https://miro.medium.com/max/1400/1*ASsF9GzDtvbYDMsYizV3qQ.jpeg){max-width: 300px, display: block, margin: 0 auto}

 Interesting reads about the myth to be blind by spending many hours in VR everyday.
 Tldr: No, it can not.